-When you started a website a year ago and wrote many contents for the audience engagement which is good at that moment is a good idea to attract more visitors towards your website.
+When you started a website a year ago and wrote many contents for the audience engagement which is good at that moment is a good idea to attract more visitors to your website.

-And now when you look at your old content and feeling like asking yourself, did I really write this content?
-Your content is often outdated after a few days, months or years due to technology advancements and new processes.
-So a question arises that having that old content on your website will decrease the overall authority of your website?
+And now when you look at your old content and feel like asking yourself, did I really write this content?
+Your content is often outdated after a few days, months or years due to technological advancements and new processes.
+So a question arises having that old content on your website will decrease the overall authority of your website?
 Your old content will also affect your blogger outreach campaign or strategy.

 Yes, this content helps you in, making the right decision in terms of organic search visibility (ranking, featured snippets and many more) traffic, links, and engagement.

 Just think if someone visits your website read the old posts with outdated or badly written information.
 Then, do you really think that the visitor will return to your website?
 The visitor will automatically suppose that either you are not knowledgeable about your industry or you don’t care about the information you present to your blog audience.
 Now the first thing that you have to do is to start thinking about the content in a new way or use some new techniques.
 And you follow the process below: